Revolutionary Carbon Conversion Technology Breakthrough: MIT Engineers Use DNA to Efficiently Convert CO2 to CO

 The process involves the use of a catalyst tethered by DNA, which boosts the efficiency of the electrochemical conversion of CO2 to CO.
 Carbon monoxide is a key building block for many valuable chemicals, including ethanol and other fuels.
 By converting CO2 into useful compounds, this technology provides a pathway for decarbonization, as it allows for the utilization of CO2, a potent greenhouse gas, to produce chemicals that have commercial value.

-If scaled up for industrial use, this carbon conversion process could significantly contribute to reducing carbon dioxide emissions from power plants and other sources.
+If scaled up for industrial use, this carbon conversion process might significantly contribute to reducing carbon dioxide emissions from power plants and other sources.
 The ability to capture and convert CO2 into profitable chemicals has tremendous implications for combating climate change and transitioning to a low-carbon economy.

 The new approach utilizes electricity to drive the chemical conversion, with the assistance of a catalyst that is tethered to an electrode surface by strands of DNA.
 The DNA acts as a molecular Velcro, keeping all the reaction components in close proximity, thus enhancing the efficiency of the electrochemical conversion.